Sarah Cowper: Early life

 Sarah Holled was born in Eastcheap in London as the only child of merchant Samuel Holled.
-Both her parents died before she was 20, and as the only heir to her parents' estate she inherited roughly £1000.
+Both her parents died before she was 20.
+As the only heir to her parents' estate, she inherited roughly £1000.
 On 11 April 1664 Sarah married a lawyer, William Cowper, who at the end of that same year inherited the baronetcy Cowper, as well as properties in London and Kent from his grandfather.
-The couple would go one to have four sons, notably among them William Cowper and Spencer Cowper.
+The couple would have four sons, notable among them William Cowper and Spencer Cowper.

-However, the couple where extremely unhappy with Sarah commenting on the complete emotional incompatibility by saying "Never met two more Averse than we in Humour, Passions, and Affections; our Reason and Sense Religion or Morals agree not".
-Her husband's income was inadequate for his rank, and so the couple maintained only modest rented homes in London, with a county seat of Hertford Castle which at that time was small and run-down.
+However, the couple were extremely unhappy, with Sarah commenting on their complete emotional incompatibility by saying "Never met two more Averse than we in Humour, Passions, and Affections; our Reason and Sense Religion or Morals agree not".
+Her husband's income was inadequate for his rank, and so the couple maintained only modest rented homes in London, with a county seat of Hertford Castle, which at that time was small and run-down.
 This relative lack of wealth for the title of baron only aggravated marital disputes.

 One response to her family situation and isolation was the compiling of a commonplace book, a collection of excerpts from her readings arranged under alphabetical headings.In it were preserved two manuscripts of Abraham Cowley's fragmentary epic The Civil War.

-In 1699 Spencer was tried for the murder of a Quaker woman Sarah Stout, and although later acquitted, her husbands political career would never recover.
-It was in large part the response to the trial, combined with her dissatisfaction at her domestic conditions, that Sarah would begin whiting he diary the following years.
+In 1699 Spencer was tried for the murder of a Quaker woman Sarah Stout.
+Although he was acquitted, his political career would never recover.
+It was in large part the response to the trial, combined with her dissatisfaction at her domestic conditions, that Sarah would begin writing he diary the following year.